ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-8-3.md

-Chapter 7: Mindful Sleep and Well-being: Building Resilience Through Mindful Sleep
+Building Resilience Through Mindful Sleep
 ==================================================================================

 In this chapter, we will explore how mindful sleep practices can help build resilience and improve overall well-being.